Priyanshsharma06/Priyanshsharma06/README.md

-# Hi there, I'm Leo 👋
+# Hi there, I'm Priyansh Sharma 👋
 **Data Analyst | Turning Data into Insights 📊**

 I’m passionate about analyzing data, creating dashboards, and telling stories through data visualization.
 I love using tools like **Power BI, SQL, and Python** to transform raw data into actionable insights that drive decisions.